xmycroftx/wuh/README.md

 > wuh show-updated

+## Installs/Downloads need to be run in the Administrator context

 This shows a list of the "current" patches on the system, does not show history -- only "isInstalled" items.

 > wuh install --download --enable-cumulative